MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/user-location.md

 ## Features

 ### Me Poi Visibility
 * A location provider needs to be passed in to call start tracking.

-  For Android, you can use [GPSMapLocationProvider](../map-control-api/android/gpsmaplocationprovider-class.md).
+For Android, you have the option of using [GooglePlayMapLocationProvider](../map-control-api/android/googleplaymaplocationprovider-class.md) or [GPSMapLocationProvider](../map-control-api/android/gpsmaplocationprovider-class.md).
 For iOS, you can use [MSMapLocationProvider](../map-control-api/ios/msmaplocationprovider-class.md).
 Read more about their differences in their respective documentations.
 * To start tracking, it requires the developer to have requested for and obtained the user's location permissions
 * Once tracking is started, the default functionality will show the user's location on the map
 * The user location icon can be configured to be visible or not visible during tracking